roura356a/csk/intl.en-US/Best Practices/Istio/Use ASM to migrate TCP traffic.md

     The preceding command output indicates that 20% of the traffic is routed to the tcp-echo-v2 deployment.

     **Note:** If you send 10 requests in a test, the traffic may not always be routed to the tcp-echo-1 and tcp-echo-v2 deployments at the ratio of 80 to 20.
-However, the overall ratio is closer to this value as the sample size increases.
+However, the overall ratio is closer to 80:20 as the sample size increases.